Disappeared: historical figures who vanished

 Holt was a keen spear fisherman but was said to not be the best outright swimmer.
 Moreover, at the time of his disappearance he was struggling with a shoulder injury which meant that he couldn’t perform a forward stroke.

-JFK had been assassinated just four years earlier, and conspiracy theories were at an all time high.
+JFK had been assassinated just four years earlier, and conspiracy theories were rife.

 Widespread protests against the war led to speculation that his assassination had been carried out by activists who wanted to pull Australia out of Vietnam.